-In this article you will learn how to make easy homemade applesauce that is ridiculously hard to resist!
+In this article you will learn how to make easy homemade cinnamon applesauce that is ridiculously hard to resist!
 Perfect for fall, Thanksgiving, or anytime of the year!

 Need an easy homemade applesauce recipe to impress your relatives this year at Thanksgiving?